apache/sis-site/content/javafx.md

 Apache {{% SIS %}} provides an optional JavaFX application for testing SIS capability to read, transform and visualize data files.
 (note: a [command line interface](command-line.html) is also available).
-The graphical application is in early development stage and very far from providing all services that we can expect from a Geographic Information System (GIS).
-Furthermore this application covers a very small subset of Apache {{% SIS %}} capabilities.
+The graphical application does not provide all services that we can expect from a Geographic Information System (GIS) and covers a subset of Apache {{% SIS %}} capabilities.
-But it can give an idea of what is available there.
+But it can give an idea of what is available.

 {{< toc >}}